PacktPublishing/Full-Stack-Web-Development-with-Remix/09-assets-and-meta-data-handling/bee-rich/README.md

 ```bash
 npm run seed
 ```

 This is optional, but can be helpful for testing.
+Note that with the current setup, you can only seed the database once.
+After that, `npm run seed` will fail on the unique email constraint during the test user creation.

 Test credentials: